EntireTwix/Ruminate/README.md

 //...
 //Learn() after averaging corrections into one vec
 ```
-and this is assuming your batch size is 1, as this library supports variable batch size you could multi thread each batch
+and this is assuming your batch size is 1, as this library supports variable batch size you could multi thread each batch.

+### check out Examples folder for more examples

 # Installation
 to install, simply download this repo and the dependency files repos/files (found at the bottom) and then add this flag